-Contact your primary healthcare provider or surgeon if:
+Call your doctor or surgeon if:

-- You have a fever.
+- You have a fever or chills.

 - You have nausea or are vomiting.

-- Your skin is itchy, swollen, or has a rash.
+- Your skin is itchy, swollen, or you have a rash.

 - You have questions or concerns about your condition or care.